Getting permanent residence

 How to get permanent residence?

-Attaining residence in another country is one of the first things you should do upon embarking on your quest to plant Flags, and there are plenty of options to get this, depending on where you go.
+Attaining residence in another country is one of the first things you should get sorted upon embarking on your quest to plant Flags, and there are plenty of methods to get this, depending on where you go.

 Live there for awhile

-The most common way to become a legal resident is to simply have lived in that country for a specific period of time.
+The most common way to become a legal and permanent resident is to simply have lived in that country for a specific period of time.

-That means that if you resided in a nation for at least a couple of years on a temporary permit or some sort of visa, you can apply for residence.
+That means that if you resided in a nation for at least a couple of years on a temporary permit or some sort of visa or temporary residence, you can apply for permanent residence.

 Bring economic gain

 The next option is to bring some sort of economic gain to the country:

 If you have a familial bond to a citizen of that country, very often this will also provide you with the option to get residence.

 This could be through marriage, children, or being related to someone with that nationality (for example if one of your parents is a resident/citizen there).